OstapHEP/ostap/INSTALL.md

 Setup
 -----

-There are several options to start working with ostap, you can build ostap on the Linux or lxplus/7 and also run the docker container.
+There are several options to start working with ostap, you can build ostap on the Linux or lxplus/7, run the docker container and futhermore now the ostap  is available on conda and SWAN services.

 Linux
 -----